• alternate nostril breathing

 Health Benefit #2: Improves Mental Health

-“Mental health” is a blanket term for one’s overall wellbeing, including our psychological, behavioral, and emotional states.
+“Mental health” is a blanket term for one’s overall well-being, including our psychological, behavioral, and emotional states.
 Often, studies on the mental health benefits of meditation specifically focus on depression and anxiety.

 One review that assessed 47 clinical trials and 3,515 total participants found evidence of improved anxiety and depression in patients over a period of just 8 weeks.6